So what in the world is MADjam?

 were matched only by the thrill of dancing together in such

-2017 sees the addition of Kay Newhouse as event co-director with Dave
+2017 brought the addition of Kay Newhouse as event co-director teaming up with the original executive director Dave

 Moldover, an expanded Newcomer Welcome Program to enhance the weekend

 experience for event first timers, and a Community Organizers’ Forum to